 Community Safety Group

 Barnard College prides itself on academic excellence, which cannot exist without a diverse community where everyone feels welcome and safe.
-To support these values, Barnard has formed the Barnard Community Safety Group.
+To support these values, Barnard formed the Community Safety Group in April 2019.
 Reporting to the President, this Group is charged with discussing broad issues related to campus safety, including concerns about racial and other forms of bias and their consequences, accessibility, who feels welcome in different spaces, and advising on improved structures for relationship building, training, and community oversight.

 Using input from many different groups, identities, and constituencies, the evolving work of this group will be both strategic and tactical, conceptual and practical.
 Matters for the Group to address include: